Pavithra-Veeramani/teamer/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
-The is active styling will appear as the home button has a red background. | PASS
-Members page | When clicking the "menu" button in the navigation bar, the browser redirects me to the members page.
-The is active styling will appear as the menu button has a red background. | PASS
-Events page | When clicking the "contact" button in the navigation bar, the browser redirects me to the events page.
-The is active styling will appear as the contact button has a red background. | PASS
-Register page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the signup page.
+Home page | When clicking the home button in the navigation bar, the browser redirects me to the home page.  | PASS Members page | When clicking the members button in the navigation bar, the browser redirects me to the members page. | PASS Events page | When clicking the events button in the navigation bar, the browser redirects me to the events page.  | PASS Register page | When clicking the register button in the navigation bar, the browser redirects me to the register page.
 The user will know they are on this page by the heading. | PASS
-Events details page | Checked foreground information is not distracted by backgrounds| PASS Create events page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
-The user will know they are on this page by the heading. | PASS
-Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
+Login / Logout page | When clicking the login or logout button in the navigation bar, the browser redirects me to the login or logout page.
 The user will know they are on this page by the heading. | PASS
 Text | Checked that all fonts and colours used are consistent. | PASS

 ### Footer